UNIT

 "The reality is, yes.
 It does invite competition... the hyperscalers prefer to work with large-scale fiber providers."

-Large holders are already selling.
-T. Rowe Price dumped 5.6mn shares.
+The institutional flow confirms the thesis.
+T. Rowe Price dumped 5.6mn shares. not trimmed, dumped.
 Revenue tripled year over year on the Windstream consolidation, yet operating cash flow shrank 4.5%.
-That split — explosive top-line growth paired with declining cash generation — is a textbook sign of acquisition-driven dilution.
+Picture a restaurant that triples its revenue by buying the two restaurants next door, then discovers its profit per meal has collapsed because the acquired kitchens are wildly inefficient.
+That split. explosive top-line growth paired with declining cash generation. is a textbook sign of acquisition-driven dilution, and smart money is already repositioning around it.

 Why This Changes the Calculus